xraySMULu/MiniProject/README.md

 ## Introduction

-You will work in small groups to explore some datasets, then use your knowledge of preprocessing and model selection to create an application that incorporates a machine learning pipeline.
+We explored China Pollution data, cleaned the data in preprocessing steps and created an application that incorporates a machine learning pipeline.

-## What Regression Mini-Project does

-In this mini project, we used preprocessing and model selection to create an application that incorporates a machine learning pipeline.

 ## Files